 In February 2013 our political party was registered with the Electoral Commission.
-It’s called Justice for Men & Boys (and the women who love them).
+It’s called Justice for men & boys (and the women who love them).
 We’re planning to change the face of British politics.
-The party has its own blog http://j4mb.wordpress.com.
+The party has a website http://j4mb.org.uk.

 Men collectively pay 72% of the state’s income tax revenues, while women collectively pay only 28% and receive disproportionately far more from the state in return.
 Men pay a total of £64 billion more income tax annually than women, yet they’re increasingly ignored and disadvantaged by the state they largely finance.

 We’re receiving support (and donations) not only from men, but also from women, who believe (as we do) in equality of opportunities for men and women rather than equality of outcomes, which require anti-meritocratic social engineering initiatives to deliver, cause considerable damage to the fabric of a civilised society, and result in justifiable resentment among men who are unfairly disadvantaged.

 We’re receiving support from women who are mothers of boys, and see them increasingly disadvantaged by the education system.

 We’re receiving support from women who love their male partners, fathers, brothers, male friends and acquaintances, and who deplore the assaults on those men’s interests.